andrew/ultimate-awesome/README.md

 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
-- [awesome-podcasting-tools](https://github.com/brandonhimpfen/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
-- [awesome-robotics](https://github.com/brandonhimpfen/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
+- [awesome-javascript-mathematics](https://github.com/Commutator-IO/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
 - [fucking-awesome-deep-learning](https://github.com/correia-jpv/fucking-awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-machine-learning](https://github.com/correia-jpv/fucking-awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
+With repository stars⭐ and forks🍴.
 - [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
 With repository stars⭐ and forks🍴.
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [awesome-dlab](https://github.com/dlab-berkeley/awesome-dlab) - 😎 Awesome lists about all kinds of topics and tools interesting to D-Labbers.
 - [awesome-web-resources](https://github.com/EssenceSentry/awesome-web-resources) - List of awesome web resources.
+- [awesome-startup-books](https://github.com/ever-works/awesome-startup-books) - A curated list of books for Startups.
 - [awesome-ontologies-social-sciences](https://github.com/FAIR-Expertise-Hub/awesome-ontologies-social-sciences) - A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences.
 - [awesome](https://github.com/forgeutah/awesome) - Awesome Technologies.
 - [awesome-webextension](https://github.com/gasolin/awesome-webextension) - A curated list of awesome articles, tutorials and resources dealing with web extention.